-In 1949, 17 rural schools joined to build the Marion Rural Independent School District.
+On May 29th, 1946 the voters of Marion Township approved a plan to “reorganize the school facilities of the area into one independent unit”.
+By 1948, 17 sub districts (including 12 one-room schools, and one two-room school) officially became the Marion Rural Independent School District.
 At that time, 287 students were enrolled in grades K-8.
-Tenth Street was lined with farm fields as were most of the other current Linn-Mar school building sites.
+North 10th Street was lined with farm fields as were most of the other current Linn-Mar school building sites.
 Despite a district name change in 1959 and three merger votes with Marion Independent — all of which failed — Linn-Mar has had continual growth and retained a sense of community for over six decades.

-Today, seven elementary schools, two middle schools and one high school are located throughout the District.
+Today, seven elementary schools, two middle schools and one high school are located throughout the district.
 More than 1,000 staff serve the educational needs of more than 7,500 students K-12.
-Whether teaching, bussing or cooking, Linn-Mar staff are dedicated to the quality of the educational experience of all students.
+Whether teaching, busing or cooking, Linn-Mar staff are dedicated to the quality of the educational experience of all students.

 - 1959: Linn-Mar Senior High constructed